magaud/projective-prover/README.md

-## projective-prover : a Coq plugin to use David Braun's automatic prover for projective geometry
+## projective-prover: a Coq plugin to use David Braun's automatic prover for projective geometry

 * [General info](#general-info)